MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/casyncmonikerfile-class.md

 ### <a name="remarks"></a>Açıklamalar

-Açılmamış veya zaten kapalı olan dosyalara çağrılabilir.
+Açık olmayan veya zaten kapatılmış dosyalar üzerinde çağrılabilir.

-## <a name="casyncmonikerfilecreatebindstatuscallback"></a><a name="createbindstatuscallback"></a>CAsyncMonikerFile::CreateBindStatusCallback
+## <a name="casyncmonikerfilecreatebindstatuscallback"></a><a name="createbindstatuscallback"></a> CAsyncMonikerFile:: CreateBindStatusCallback

-Uygulayan bir COM nesnesi oluşturur. `IBindStatusCallback`
+Uygulayan bir COM nesnesi oluşturur `IBindStatusCallback` .

 ```
 virtual IUnknown* CreateBindStatusCallback(IUnknown* pUnkControlling);